 fbpx

-Just in the last few days, when the Bitcoin price was soaring and the press and media were reporting on the increase, dozens of inquiries came to ask, which was the easiest way to buy Bitcoin safely.
+I always get tons of question on what the easiest way to buy Bitcoin safely is.
 I describe everything in great detail in my bestseller “Cryptocurrencies simply explained“, which we recently updated to the latest version (https://geni.us/crypto_simple), but I understand that many people just want to use a short and simple guide.
 This is exactly what I want to give you in this blog post.

 A warning first: